SketchyMaze/doodle/Ideas.md

   representation before we go live.
 JSON support shall remain, but the production application will not _write_ JSON files, only read them.
   (This way we can ship drawings in the git repo as text files).
+* The app will support reading three types of files:
+  * `.canvas` files are the lowest common denominator, raw drawing data.
+It contains a Palette and a pixel grid and nothing more.
+  * `.map` files are level maps.
+They include a Canvas along with level metadata, Doodad array, attached files, etc.
+  * `.doodad` files are for doodads.
+They include a Canvas along with metadata, embedded JavaScript, attached files, etc.
+* JSON versions will have `.json.<ext>` file suffixes, like `.json.canvas` or `.json.map`
+* The **production** app will be only be able to read the binary format of the files.
+The JSON reading code is for dev builds only.
+* Shareware/Demo builds will have even more restrictions on supported file types.
+For example it won't be built with the code that allows it to read _or_ write a Doodad from disk, as it will be limited only to built-in Doodads and won't support authoring custom ones.

 ## Common Drawing Files